User37som/libbitcoin/bx-tx-encode.md

                      is required for stealth outputs and not used
                      otherwise.
 The same seed should NOT be used for
                      multiple outputs.
+-s [--script_version] The pay-to-script-hash payment address version,
+                     defaults to 5.
+This is used to differentiate output addresses.
--v [--version]       The transaction version.
+-v [--version]       The transaction version, defaults to 1.
 ```
 See also [tx-decode](bx-tx-decode).
 ### Example 1